 A tall blond woman stands on top of her pickup truck as 300 wild mustangs gallop toward her.

 The horses can smell water from miles away, and her truck is filled with water.
-The dust cloud is thick, the sound is deafening, and the woman stands transfixed, moved beyond words by the beauty and power of the scene.
+The dust cloud was thick, the sound was deafening, and the woman stood transfixed, moved beyond words by the beauty and power of the scene.

 Years later, describing that moment, Claudia Strepp says she realized it was something special.

 The next day, she drove to K-Mart and purchased a $200 dollar Sony camera, on sale with a zoom lens.
 She spent the next 2 years of her life coming back to that location, photographing that herd of wild horses.
 Maybe people seeing her photos would help to protect these beautiful creatures?

 The year is 2019.

 Claudia is now a prolific award winning photographer with photos published in National Geographic.

 As we talk with her, she shows us her art studio, a room with wall-sized canvases covered in conceptual sketches of the scenes she intends to depict.
 She has moved on from photography to a medium which gives her more creative freedom: Oil.